mist64/cbmbus_doc/3 Commodore DOS.md

 For relative files, the mode character is actually a binary-encoded byte that specifies the record size.
 For creating a relative file, it must be specified, for opening an existing one, it can be omitted.
 Relative files are always open for reading _and_ writing.

-Positioning of the read/write pointer to a particular record is done byt sending the "`P`" command on the command channel.
+Positioning of the read/write pointer to a particular record is done by sending the "`P`" command on the command channel.
 The arguments are four binary-encoded bytes.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|